wyattferguson/tch/README.md

 # :robot: tch - Quick Command-line File Creation

-A universal version of `touch` that runs on windows, linux, and mac.
+A version of `touch` command that also works on windows.
 Quickly create a file or files with the `tch` command.

 ## Usage + Examples